kenanwright1988/MS3/testing.md

 Type the name of a recipe, nationality, cooking time or difficulty in the search bar and click search or hit enter

 #### Expectation
-The page will return the desired results paginated in groups of 3 on the recipes page.
+The page will return the desired results on the recipes page.
+If no results were found the user will be prompted that there were no matching recipes based on their criteria.

 #### Result
-The searched query is returned on the recipes page using pagination to seperate the results in groups of 3.
+The searched query is returned on the recipes page using pagination to seperate the results in groups of 3 only if there are more then 3 results.
+If the search did not have any results the user is shown a flash message saying that their query returned no results.

 [<img src="https://res.cloudinary.com/dyxe4g62g/image/upload/v1618416856/images/albums/MS3/features/recipes_qeuw7w.png" width="250"/>](search results)